Helping Victims of Motorcycle Accidents in Chicago

-In order to prove this, you will likely need to retain the services of an expert motorcycle mechanic who can review the repair work that was done and determine whether or not the repair facility performed negligent repairs, and whether those faulty repairs caused your accident.
+In order to prove your case, your lawyer would likely need to retain the services of an expert motorcycle mechanic.
+He or she would review the repair work and determine whether the repair facility performed negligent repairs.
+And further, whether those faulty repairs were the cause of your accident.

 Call a Chicago Motorcycle Accident Attorney for a Free Legal Consultation

 If you or someone you love has sustained injuries in a motorcycle accident, do not delay in seeking legal representation.
 When it comes to motorcycle accidents and personal injury damages, insurance companies are often skeptical.
 Adjusters will try and downplay legal liability and damages in your case.

 The Chicago personal injury attorneys at Abels & Annes, P.C. can be your advocates to take on the insurance companies.
 We fight for the rights of victims who have suffered serious injuries in motorcycle accidents.
 To schedule a free consultation and case evaluation, please call us today at 312-924-7575 or contact us online.